mattsrc/opentx-lua-rssi-histogram/README.md

 #### Dynamic Configuration - Per radio (or model) layouts

-The function `chooseSetup()` is called to return a layout configuration.
+The function `chooseLayout()` is called to return a layout configuration.
 This can simply return a set configuration or can optionally contain any sort of logic you want.
 Here is a simple script that returns a different configuration depending on radio model: